 About Frank Gordon

-Frank has been an artist all his life; that is, from the time he entered Bolton College of Art at the age of fiteen (you could do things like that once upon a time), throughout his art teaching career and right up to today - and he will tell you that he enjoys his painting more than ever following his early retirement in 1995 and his move to Giggleswick in the Yorkshire Dales National Park.
+Frank has been an artist all his life; that is, from the time he entered Bolton College of Art at the age of fifteen (you could do things like that once upon a time), throughout his thirty years of teaching art and right up to today - and he will tell you that he enjoys his painting more than ever, following his early retirement in 1995 and his move to Giggleswick in the Yorkshire Dales National Park.

 Frank’s commitment to the practice of landscape painting has gone hand in hand with a lifetime’s walking and backpacking.
-In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way and Ridgeway amongst others plus of course Sheila’s very own Lady Anne’s Way.
-All this eventually culminated in an epic 1200 mile version of the Land’s End to John o’Groats walk, backpacking all the way.
+In partnership with his wife Sheila he has covered many of the Long Distance Footpaths in Britain: the Pennine Way, Coast to Coast, Cumbria Way, Dales Way, Cape Wrath Trail and Ridgeway amongst others - plus of course Sheila’s very own Lady Anne’s Way.
+All this eventually culminated in an epic unsupported 1,200 mile Land’s End to John o’Groats walk, backpacking all the way.
 Big walks in the Alps have included the Tour de Mont Blanc and the Haute Route.

 A small selection of sketches can be seen in the two Sketchbook Pages.

 ‘I try to recapture the feeling of being amongst the hills: experiencing their flickering light, flying cloud shadows, buffeting wind, rainwater on the face . . . while never forgetting that behind these fleeting sensory assaults lies the enduring rock, solid and unyielding under my feet.
 This collision between the ephemeral and the eternal is a good subject for a painter.’